searchivarius/py_mtasklite/docs/context_manager_and_resource_leakage.md

         # do something
 ```

 However, in many cases we may want to terminate the iteration right after receiving the exception (imagine you query the network resource and your credentials have expired).
-To cover this and other similar use cases, it is easier to **always** use the `with-statement`:
+To cover this and other similar use cases, it is easier and safer to **always** use the `with-statement`:

 ```
 from mtasklite.processes import pqdm